pli15/RepData_PeerAssessment1/PA1_template_Code.md

 ```
 ## [1] 2304
 ```

-There are 2304 missing values.
+#### Devise a strategy for filling in missing values.

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+#### Create a new dataset with the missing data filled in.
-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+The methodology is to find the missing value and replace it with the average number of steps in that particular interval.Please see the calculation below.

 ```r
 data_New <- data_raw